oracle-livelabs/pts/ai-vector-embedding-python/labs/labs.md

     Enter Phrase: **cars**

-    You will see the following:
+    You may see the following:

     ![Lab 3 Task 5 Step 3A](images/python030503a.png)